MahmoudMaraqa/Robotic-System-for-Industrial-Autonomous-Apple-Categorization/README.md

 * Improve model accuracy with a larger dataset
 * Introduce mobile access to the dashboard
 * Optimize conveyor speed based on camera detection

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues or pull requests for suggestions or improvements.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.